TENNIS PLAYER

 Icon of person Stéphanie Foretz

-Stéphanie Foretz (born 3 May 1981) is a former tennis player from France.
+Stéphanie Foretz (born 3 May 1981) is a professional tennis player from France.
 Foretz won nine singles and 16 doubles titles on the ITF Women's Circuit.
 On 24 February 2003, she reached her career-high singles ranking of world No. 62.
 Read more on Wikipedia

 Memorability Metrics